PromptOT vs Latitude

 Choose Latitude if open-source availability and self-hosting are important to your team, or if you prefer a document-based editing experience over structured blocks.
 Latitude's prompt chaining feature is also valuable for teams building multi-step LLM workflows that need to be managed as connected sequences.

-Get started with PromptOT
+Get started with PromptOT.

 Structure, version, and deliver your LLM prompts through a single platform.
 No credit card required.